 Why do people believe organic content is dead?

 We all know that the world of digital content is incredibly saturated.
-And as a result, it can be hard to get much of a reaction out of anything organic.
+And as a result, it can be hard to get much of a reaction out of anything organic when planning social.
 Many businesses have given up with organic content all together and have chosen to put all their eggs in the advertising basket instead.

-Sure, social media is a fantastic place for raising brand awareness and getting attention from new potential customers.
+Sure, social media platforms are a fantastic place for raising brand awareness and getting attention from new potential customers.
 But is the craving for higher engagement really worth ditching the multiple benefits of organic content?
 We say no, no it isn’t.

 Here’s why organic content is still alive and kicking